doctorgrinx/AI-homework-time-predictor/README.md

 Export prediction history as CSV

+Can switch between light and dark mode

+Gives a study quote to give motivation needed to complete homework

 Usage

 Open index.html in your browser

-Enter task details: type, amount, difficulty
+Enter task details: type, amount of problems, difficulty

 Click Predict Time